crate/cloud-tutorials/docs/free-trial.rst

 ==========

 If you want to try out CrateDB Cloud's potential, there are multiple ways to do this.
-One is to subscribe to one of the CrateDB Cloud offers via our SaaS marketplace offers and to choose the `Development subscription plan`_.
-For a full guide on how to subscribe via the marketplace offers, see our :ref:`tutorials on deploying a cluster from scratch <sign-up>` above.
+One is to simply subscribe to CrateDB Cloud, by following our direct subscription tutorial, and to choose the Development subscription plan.
+As a secondary option, you can also refer to our SaaS marketplace offers on `Azure Marketplace`_ and `AWS Marketplace`_ and choose the Development plan there.
+(For more information on what that means, see our `reference on subscription plans`_).

-The other is to avail yourself of the possibility of our free trial: a fully functioning CrateDB Cloud cluster running for 14 days without cost, so you can experience the benefits of CrateDB Cloud without any immediate commitment.
+However, there is also an easy option to try CrateDB Cloud without any commitment at all.
+You can avail yourself of our `free trial`_: a fully functioning CrateDB Cloud cluster running for 14 days without cost, so you can experience the benefits of CrateDB Cloud without worrying about any charges just yet.

 In this guide, we describe step by step how to activate the CrateDB Cloud free trial offer.
 The CrateDB Cloud structure is based on organizations, and within